Meltan: Appearances

 Meltan first appeared in the spin-off augmented reality Pokémon game Pokémon Go.
 It was added to the game following an in-game event, and appeared in the wild with no explanation given for its appearance.
 Meltan appeared without a name, and once captured by players, would be revealed to be a Ditto that had shapeshifted into Meltan.
 It additionally appeared alongside the arrival of Kecleon, a Pokémon species which was at that point unobtainable in the game, with the Kecleon similarly transforming into Ditto upon being captured.
 Meltan's icons in the game's code were also labelled "Kecleon."
 Players speculated over whether Meltan was a placeholder or an actual Pokémon species.
 Meltan's name was unknown, leading to fan nicknames such as "Nutto" being used to describe it prior to its official reveal.

 Meltan was officially revealed a few days later, with confirmation that Meltan could be transferred from Go to the Nintendo Switch games Pokémon: Let's Go, Pikachu! and Let's Go, Eevee!.
 Several trailers were released to promote Meltan's inclusion in the games.
-Meltan's ability to evolve was teased in October of 2018, and its evolution, Melmetal, was revealed shortly after.
+Meltan's ability to evolve was teased in October 2018, and its evolution, Melmetal, was revealed shortly after.
 Meltan can be obtained in Go by linking Let's Go and Go together, allowing players to obtain an item called the "Mystery Box."
 When used, the Mystery Box allows players to encounter Meltan in Go's overworld for an allotted period of time.
 Meltan can only evolve into Melmetal in Go; Melmetal is only obtainable in the Let's Go! games via being transferred from Go.
 An alternate coloration of Meltan, referred to as a "Shiny" form, is obtainable in special, limited time events in Go.
 Meltan later re-appeared in the 2019 games Pokémon Sword and Shield, where it is not obtainable in the games naturally, but can be transferred in through the storage app Pokémon Home.
+Both Meltan and Melmetal appear in the Mega Dimensions downloadable content in Pokémon Legends: Z-A and are obtainable in a sidequest.

 Outside of video games, Meltan appeared in the Pokémon anime, where one was captured by protagonist Ash Ketchum, and later evolves into Melmetal.
 For these appearances, it was voiced by Samantha Cooper in English, and by Kenta Miyake in Japanese.
 Meltan also appears briefly in a cameo in the manga series One Piece following a collaboration between it and Go in 2019.
 In physical media and merchandise, Meltan has appeared in the Pokémon Trading Card Game, while in 2022 the Pokémon Online Shop released a life-sized Meltan plush.